DUI Defense Experienced & Aggressive Defense

 A DUI will stay on your criminal record for the rest of your life unless you can get it expunged.
 DUIs remain on your driving record with the Department of Motor Vehicles (DMV) for ten years.
 The ten-year-clock begins ticking the day of your arrest.
 After the ten years have expired, the DUI will no longer be held against you on your driving record.

 Police officers can make mistakes, breathalyzers can malfunction, blood samples can be contaminated, and medical conditions can create false BAC readings.
 There are countless issues that could invalidate your arrest.
-Our Chico DUI attorney can advocate on your behalf through a detailed investigation and application of California law.
+Our Chico DUI defense lawyer can advocate on your behalf through a detailed investigation and application of California law.

 We Let The Results Speak for Themselves